camel-tooling/camel-dashboard/docs/content/docs/user-guide/_index.md

-On you installed Camel Dashboard, TODO
+Now that Camel Dashboard is installed, TODO